Advice Independent Living

 Preparing for a move can be both exciting and overwhelming, especially when it comes to downsizing.
 We spoke with Lyn Spaeth, co-founder of Luxe Home Staging and Design and a downsizing and move-in expert, to gather her top tips for a joyful transition.

-In this article, we’ll guide you through the emotional and practical aspects of downsizing, helping you focus on what truly matters and making the process feel empowering as you prepare for your next chapter.
+In this article, we will guide you through the emotional and practical aspects of downsizing, helping you focus on what truly matters and making the process feel empowering as you prepare for your next chapter.

 What Is Downsizing vs. Rightsizing?